-Step Action 1 If the chassis is not installed yet in a switchboard or panelboard, secure the chassis on a pallet.
+Step Action 1 If the chassis is not installed yet in a switchboard or panelboard, securely fasten the chassis on a pallet.
 2 Remove the racking handle from its storage space.
-3 Check that the chassis indicator is in the disconnected position.
-If it is not in disconnected position, follow the steps on disconnecting the drawout device (see page 57).
+3 Check that the chassis indicator is in the disconnected position: If the chassis indicator is not in the disconnected position, follow the steps on disconnecting the drawout device (see page 61).
+4 Press the rail release tabs.
+5 Pull out the drawout grips until the extension rails are fully extended.
+NOTE: The right-hand rail cannot be extended if the racking handle has not been removed.

-Step Action 4 Pull out the drawout grips until the extension rails are fully extended.
-5 Install the device on the extension rails by using appropriate lifting equipment.
-Check that the four wheels on the sides of device are resting on the rails.
-A Contraction of the second seco 6 7 Detach the lifting equipment.
-Check that the device is in the open position.
-8 Using both hands, push in the device to the maximum in the chassis.
+Step Action 6 Install the device on the extension rails by using appropriate lifting equipment.
+Check that the slots on the device are correctly aligned with the guides on the rails while bringing the device down.
+7 Detach the lifting equipment.
+8 Check that the device is in the open position.
+9 Using both hands, push in the device so that the rails are inserted to the maximum in the chassis.
 Take care not to push the control unit.
-The rails stay extended.
-9 When the device is fully inserted into the chassis, lift and push in the rails to the maximum.
+Click 10 Check that the rail release tabs are in the correct position.
+Result: The device is in the disconnected position.

+Section 2.3

-Section 2.3 Device Locking Actions
+Device Locking Actions